larsrickert/nginx-proxy/docs/examples/static.md

 ## Vue/React/Angular app

-You can just copy your static build files of your Vue/React/Angular app the the directory mounted in step 1.
+You can just copy your static build files of your Vue/React/Angular app the the directory mounted in [step 1](#step-1-create-a-docker-compose-yml-file).
 But we recommend to build your own standalone docker image using a Dockerfile:

-- **Step 1:** Create a `Dockerfile` file.
+### Create a `Dockerfile` file

 ```docker
 # build stage